brianwifaneye/NIST-CSF/README.md

 NIST CyberSecurity Framework management tool

-This excel document provides a visual view of the NIST CyberSecurity Framework (CSF), adding in additional fields to managem to the framework.
+This excel document provides a visual view of the NIST CyberSecurity Framework (CSF), adding in additional fields to manage to the framework.

 The workbook has 3 main sheets, the first 2 are instructional and can be removed once one is comfortable with the tool.
 The 3rd sheet has demo-data, which can be replaced with actual data from an organization.